 Farming in the Greenbelt is vital to our provinces’ economy and food security.
+Ontario’s Greenbelt provides us with local food and jobs to thousands of people.
+In Ontario, 130,000 people are employed in the agri-food/beverage cluster, contributing $50 billion annually to our economy.
+Our farmers are landowners and stewards of the Greenbelt, feeding our cities and caring for the land that their businesses depend upon.
 Strong local farms help preserve precious agricultural land, which we will increasingly rely on as the global food crisis deepens.
 It’s also better for our environment and climate.
 When we eat local food, we dramatically reduce greenhouse gas and smog emissions from transportation.

 And it tastes better!
 Local food is fresher and healthier because it’s harvested when it’s ripe rather than when it needs to be shipped.